marcelxyz/PreCrimeBot/README.md

 # PreCrimeBot

-Python application for on-demand prediction of London crime, my graduation project fromQueen Mary, University of London.
+Python application for on-demand prediction of London crime, my graduation project from Queen Mary, University of London.

 You can find the relevant project report [here](report/report.pdf).